Leifhaa/konte/oppgave1-docker/README.md

 After these changes, I was able to run & view the index page on http://localhost:8080/ There could also be other explainations why "404 not found" could occur when running the app in container.
 Some of the more common ones is:
-- Trying to access http://localhost:9999/ instead of http://localhost:8080/
+- Trying to access http://localhost:9999/ instead of http://localhost:8080/ when application is running in docker
 - Missing argument -p 8080:9999 when running ````docker run...````